xavierbailey2023/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

 - Item 1: Create a vm  and network in azure
-- Item 2: Enable Internet Information Services
+- Item 2: Enable Internet Information Services(IIS)
 - Item 3: Installed PHP Manager for IIS, Rewrite Module, and VC_redist.x86 also unzipped a file to desinated location
-- Item 4
+- Item 4: Registering new PHP within the IIS
 - Item 5
 - Item 6